 ‘Cause I see plenty of it in the mirror every morning….

-To see photos from this year’s show, click here.
+To see photos from other Toppers’ shows, click here.